Read 2 Samuel 12:13-25

 Riding out the storm, thank God, is also a temporary experience.
 It may be the most difficult time in your life.
 You will be enduring your own whirlwind.
 On the other hand, you may be the innocent bystander caught in the consequential backwash of another’s sin.
 You’ll feel desperately alone, and it may seem that it will never, ever end.
 But believe me, the whirlwind is a temporary experience.
 Your faithful, caring Lord will see you through it.

-Excerpted from Charles R. Swindoll, Great Days with the Great Lives (Nashville: W Publishing Group, 2005).
-Copyright © 2005 by Charles R. Swindoll, Inc. All rights reserved.
-Used by permission.
+Taken from Great Days with the Great Lives by Charles R. Swindoll.
+Copyright © 2005 by Charles R. Swindoll, Inc. Used by permission of HarperCollins Christian Publishing.